Cair Pendón de la Aguilera 2011

 - Colour Very dark cherry with violet hues around the rim.
 Very good depth of colour.

-- Nose The nose is intense, with a good balance between fruit and wood, with touches of fine wood, leather and spice chocolate.
+- Nose Intense, with a good balance between fruit and wood, with touches of fine wood, leather and spice chocolate.
 Compoted black fruits and spices: vanilla, cloves and liquorice.
 Pleasant dairy nuances also appear.

-- Palate Its taste is ample, complex and powerful, with a good balance.
+- Palate Ample, complex and powerful, with a good balance.
 Roasted and spicy tones also appear, well assembled with the ripe fruit.
 Silky smooth mouth feel with sweet tannins and a very long, lingering finish.

 - Food pairing This wine pairs well with roasted and suckling lamb, meaty stews or ripe cheeses.